 Large hotels provide electricity to use items such as shavers and hair-dryers.
 Some bush lodges also run generator electricity in the evenings, which may allow you to use appliances.
-However, most camps do not have electricity so items such as hair-dryers and electric shavers are not useable.

 Both Kenya and Tanzania have climates based upon altitude.
 Inland, the days are warm to hot and the evenings cool to cold.
 Only at the Coast are the temperatures less varied, remaining warm to hot throughout the day and night as Galana is situated in the coastal province it is generally warm but long trousers and long shirt/blouse is advisable for evenings due to mosquitos.